 Boars Do “Mess with Texas.”
 Of the 21 (U.S.) states, Texas (24%), Florida (12%) and South Carolina (10%) each had the largest percentage of attacks in the United States sample.

 April Is a Dicey Month.
 January, October, April and November were the peak months (for wild boar attacks).
+Last year, ISIS militants were attacked and crushed by a wild boar stampede.
+The attack occurred in April.

 When Being “Treed” Is a Desired Outcome.
 Of the 665 human victims, the most common outcome was being physically contacted/mauled (69%), followed by those victims that were charged/aggressively threatened (17%), treed (9%) and chased (5%).